DevGroup-ru/yii2-tag-dependency-helper/README.md

 - CacheableActiveRecord - behavior that adds invalidation on update/insert/delete of ActiveRecord model
 - TagDependencyTrait - trait that must be also added to ActiveRecord class, handles invalidation and adds new static method `loadModel`
 - NamingHelper - the only one class that handles naming policy for cache tags

+---

+Brought to you by [DevGroup.ru](https://devgroup.ru/).
+Check out our another [open-source projects](https://github.com/DevGroup-ru)!